- API identification products are test kits for identification of Gram positive and Gram negative bacteria and yeast.

 - Incubate the tray at 37oC for 18 to 24 hours.

-- For some of the compartments, the colour change can be read straightway after 24 hours but for some reagents must be added to them before interpretation.
+- For some of the compartments, the color change can be read straightway after 24 hours but for some reagents must be added to them before interpretation.

 - Add following reagents to these specific compartments:

 - TDA: Put one drop of Ferric Chloride

 - IND: Put one drop of Kovacs reagent

 - VP: Put one drop of 40 % KOH (VP reagent 1) & One drop of VP Reagent 2 (α-Naphthol)

 - Get the API Reading Scale (color chart) by marking each test as positive or negative on the lid of the tray.
 The wells are marked off into triplets by black triangles, for which scores are allocated.